tomtiv/tomtiv.github.io/start.md

 ---
 layout: page
-title: What is this?
+title: What is all this?
-subtitle: This is a way to help me process and accept a significant lose in my life.
+# subtitle: This is a way to help me process and accept a significant lose in my life.
 ---

 My name is Inigo Montoya.
 I have the following qualities: